p0nce/life-idioms/articles/ATM Case Study&#x3A; Should you fix this bug&#x3F;.md

 ## So we are stuck there

 We need a way to decomposate ATM alongside conditionals.
-Much like we assume stock price to vary in the future depending on yet unknown events, such as the earth exploding.
+Much like we assume stock price to vary in the future depending on yet unknown events (such as the earth exploding).

 We'll define **conditionals** with small letters.
 ```